The classification of 2-connected 7-manifolds: Introduction

+holds for all $k \in \divsp$ and $t \in TH^4(M)$ (note that both terms on the RHS have coefficient divisible by $\frac{\td_\pi}{4}$, so are in particular well-defined in $\Q/\dM\Z$).
+The Generalised Eells-Kuiper invariant of $M$ is defined in Definition \ref{def:GEK}.

-holds for all $k \in \divsp$ and $t \in T$.
-For the purposes of this introduction, the main significance of these conditions is that a Gauss refinements is defined by its value at a single element in $\divsp$, and that the difference between two Gauss refinements of $(H^4(M), q_M^\circ, p_M)$ is just a constant in $\Z/\dM\Z$.
+Two of the main consequences of \eqref{eq:TR} are that a Gauss refinement is defined by its value at a single element in $\divsp$, and that the difference between two Gauss refinements of $(H^4(M), q_M^\circ, p_M)$ is constant.
+The constraint in terms of the Arf invariant then forces this constant to take values in $\Z/\dM\Z$.